Of all the factors involved in building your portfolio, investment diversification is, arguably, the most important.

 Investment diversification means you don't want to have all your investment eggs in one basket.
 Having your investments spread across various asset classes (stocks, bonds, cash, real estate, etc.) helps manage risk.

 Investment diversification reduces the risk of owning one asset class.
 Unlike the 2008 financial crisis, in most cases, investments do different things at different times.
-They don't all go up or down at the same time by the same percentages.
+They don't all go up or down at the same time by the exact percentages.
 And remember, you only lose money if you sell those investments during the market drops.

 We might have 70% in the U.S. and 30% in foreign stocks, a small percentage of which would be emerging markets.